ludions/scbook-2nd-edn/README.md

 Code for[ _The SuperCollider Book_](https://mitpress.mit.edu/9780262049702/the-supercollider-book/), 2nd Edition, published by MIT Press in April 2025.

-Chapter 26 ‘Notations and Score-making’
+**Chapter 26 ‘Notations and Score-making’**

-Tom Hall, Newton Armstrong, Richard Hoadley
+Tom Hall, Newton Armstrong, and Richard Hoadley

-These code classes are for chapter section: ‘26.2 CPWN and graphic notation within SuperCollider’.
+These code classes and listings are for chapter section: ‘26.2 CPWN and graphic notation within SuperCollider’.

 Code for the other sections of this chapter is available elsewhere: [26.3 INScore](https://github.com/richardhoadley/inscoremit) ; [26.4 Fosc](https://github.com/n-armstrong/fosc).

-Code for the entire book is [here](https://github.com/supercollider/scbookcode/tree/newedition), including code examples listing for this chapter, [26-Notations-chapter-code-listing.scd](https://github.com/supercollider/scbookcode/blob/newedition/Ch%2026%20Notations%20and%20Score-making/26-Notations-chapter-code-listing.scd)
+Code for the entire book is [here](https://github.com/supercollider/scbookcode/tree/newedition), including:

+-  code examples listing for the entirety of this chapter, [26-Notations-chapter-code-listing.scd](https://github.com/supercollider/scbookcode/blob/newedition/Ch%2026%20Notations%20and%20Score-making/26-Notations-chapter-code-listing.scd)
+- code classes and listings for Chapter 23 '[Dialects, Constraints and Systems within Systems](https://github.com/supercollider/scbookcode/tree/newedition/Ch%2023%20Dialects%2C%20Constraints%20and%20Systems%20within%20Systems)', Julian Rohrhuber, Tom Hall, and Alberto de Campo